citiususc/Smarty-GPT/README.md

 This is a simple wrapper that introduces any imaginable complex context to each question submitted to a GPT or any other supported LM.
 The main goal is to enhance the accuracy obtained in its answers in a **TRANSPARENT** way to end users.

-This idea arose in the context of a health-related experiment lead by CiTIUS.(**more coming soon**).

 ## Installation